$hp$-a posteriori error estimates for hybrid high-order methods applied to biharmonic problems: Local Helmholtz decomposition

 \section{Local Helmholtz decomposition}

-In this section, we derive a novel Helmholtz decomposition of tensor-valued fields in $\ut{\b{L}}^2(\oma)$ where $\oma$ is the patch associated with the generic mesh vertex $\ba\in\vertice$.
-We consider the case $d=3$ (a similar, yet simpler, result is available for $d=2$).
+In this section, we derive a Helmholtz decomposition of tensor-valued fields in $\ut{\b{L}}^2(\oma)$ where $\oma$ is the patch associated with the generic mesh vertex $\ba\in\vertice$.
+We consider the case $d=3$ (the case $d=2$ is analogous and simpler).
+The key novelty is to show that the stability constant only depends on the mesh shape-regularity.